 The global scenario is also very much similar.
-The only disparity is that a 690 would not get you into the well-renowned universities in India, but the same score would probably get you into a well-established university in some corner of the world.
+The only disparity is that a 690 would not get you into the well-renowned universities in India but the same score would probably get you into a well-established university in some corner of the world.
 It is also to be understood that this university might be well ahead than the Top Indian Universities when compared globally.
 However, most students still do not realize this fact and consider a logical end to their MBA dreams if they don’t secure a high GMAT score.
-The hard truth is this.
-No MBA admissions consultant can wave a magic wand and create an excellent profile out of dust.
-Content, presentation and choice of the right B-school matter for your placement into the program of your choice.
-Since many people fail to realize this, they make irrational B-school choices and only end up wasting time and resources.
+The hard fact is this.
+No MBA admissions consultant can wave a magic wand and create an awesome profile out of dust.
+Content, presentation and choice of the right B school matter for your placement into the program of your choice.
+Since many people fail to realize this, they make irrational B school choices and only end up wasting time and resources.

 Nevertheless, if you still think you are among those candidates mentioned above, then here are some options that you might want to consider before you declare failure.

-This is a hard truth that the Indian students fail to consider.
-200 programs in India accept the GMAT score, and the number is increasing year by year.
-You can find a list of schools that accept GMAT in India.
+This is hard truth that the Indian students fail to consider.
+There are 200 programs in India that accept the GMAT score and the number is increasing year by year.
+You can find a list of schools that accept the GMAT in India in the link below.

 Hence, stop fretting and see if you can fix your mind on one of these schools specified.
 However, since these schools do not have as much reputation as an IIM or an ISB would have, it is always safe to be well aware of the implications that you may have to face once you are launched into the job market post MBA.